 One of 32 cartoons and illustrations currently being created for a business book by an author in Boston who has had four books published previously.
 This project has been in the studio since September, and I'm working with the author as he completes each chapter.
 (Perfect for filling in between other projects).
 It is allowing me to have some fun with humor writing, along with the creation of a narrator character that will featured throughout the book.

-I was hired to do a series of illustrations for Ball Horticultural in Chicago in late October.
+I was hired to do a series of illustrations for Ball Horticultural in October.
 The above piece was created for ads in Better Homes and Gardens magazine.
 The subject matter is a group of new potted plants that allow folks in apartments and condos to grow fresh tomatoes and peppers...also great for those of us with a garden that is in hibernation in the winter months.